astronomer/docs/astro/security.md

 ## Disaster Recovery

-While Astro Data Plane is designed to withstand and survive in-region Availability Zone (AZ) degradations and outages, rest assured Astronomer can also help you recover from major region failures by restoring configuration and secrets from a secure and highly available data store.
+While Astro data plane is designed to withstand and survive in-region Availability Zone (AZ) degradations and outages, rest assured Astronomer can also help you recover from major region failures by restoring configuration and secrets from a secure and highly available data store.
 For more information, read [Disaster Recovery](disaster-recovery.md).

 ## Physical and Environment Security